Tulip-Dev/tulip/doc/developer/index.rst

 This manual is an help necessary for the developers of an application using **Tulip** libraries and for the developers of the **Tulip** Team.

-It explains how to compile the libraries and the software, it does a presentation of the main methods available on the libraries.
+It explains how to compile the libraries and the software, it does a presentation of the main methods available in the libraries.
 Chapters relate the programming and documentation guidelines.

 .. _contents: